NeXTLinux/nextlinux-engine/docs/content/docs/releasenotes/0.7.0/_index.md

 + New APIs for granular control of data feeds, including enable/disable toggles and data flush capabilities.

   This provides finer grained control over which feeds will sync and which are used for matching vulnerabilities against images.
-Includes new anchore-cli commands to use the API calls:
+Includes new nextlinux-cli commands to use the API calls:

-  `anchore-cli system feeds config --enable|--disable <feed> [ --group <group name> ]`
+  `nextlinux-cli system feeds config --enable|--disable <feed> [ --group <group name> ]`
   and
-  `anchore-cli system feeds delete <feed> [ --group <group name> ]`
+  `nextlinux-cli system feeds delete <feed> [ --group <group name> ]`

   For more information see [CLI Usage - Feeds]({{< ref "/docs/usage/cli_usage/feeds/feed_configuration" >}})